 In addition to anti-ransomware, Security Center supports data backup.
 This feature periodically backs up data and allows you to restore server data based on the specified time or file version.
 In scenarios in which files on your servers are encrypted, you can restore the data to ensure the security of your servers.

 Supported operating system versions

-- Before the process: Enable the anti-virus feature and create protection polices
+- Before the process: Enable the antivirus feature and create protection polices

 Security Center generates alerts when ransomware activities are detected.
-If you receive ransomware alerts, we recommend that you troubleshoot the causes and handle the alerts.
+If you receive ransomware alerts, we recommend that you troubleshoot the causes and handle the alerts at the earliest opportunity.
 For more information, see View and handle alert events.
-If the data on your servers has been encrypted by ransomware, you can create restoration tasks to restore the encrypted data.
+If the data on your servers is encrypted by ransomware, you can create restoration tasks to restore the encrypted data.
 For more information, see Create a restoration task.

 To further reduce the risk of ransomware attacks, we recommend that you perform the following steps: